-Travel is awesome, but all this is empty without the sense of meaning behind it.
-No better place to remember that than to go to Concord, Massachusetts, but perhaps not for the reasons you think.
-You see, one thing M & I discussed sipping coffee at The General Store, was how far we have come in the last five years.
+I was visiting my dear friend, M, in Boston.
+We were sipping coffee at The General Store, and talking about how far we have come in the last five years.
 My first real plane ride was to Jamaica on my honeymoon, and M was always afraid to travel by herself until we went to Las Vegas together on a girls’ trip a few years ago.
-Between our first trip together to Las Vegas and later meeting up in Massachusettes in 2018, I racked up over 100 round-trip flights to my name, and the day before I arrived in Boston, M just flew alone back from Brazil on a 15-hour flight.
+Between our first trip together to Las Vegas and later meeting up in Massachusettes in 2018, I racked up over 100 round-trip flights to my name.
+The day before I arrived in Boston, M just flew alone back from Brazil on a 15-hour flight.

-There is something to be said for finding your own identity and not being defined as belonging to anyone else.
-This is what we related to as we walked the historic place of the Revolutionary War.
-Finding freedom an meanmany different things.
+There is something to be said for finding your own identity and not be defined as belonging.
+The irony was not lost on M and me as we walked the paths through the historic place of the Revolutionary War.
+Finding freedom can mean many different things.

 Before meeting each other when we lived across the street from each other:

-It was a big brave moment for us when I grabbed her that night of our Flamingo and announced “we will be best friends forever” (alcohol was involved) we had no idea that 5 years we would be traveling to Vegas alone, together.
+It was a big brave moment for us when I grabbed her that night of a Flamingo and announced, “we will be best friends forever” (alcohol was involved) we had no idea that five years we would be traveling to Vegas together our own.

-We may have gotten lost and walked the streets of Vegas barefoot at 3 AM.
+- We may have gotten lost and walked the streets of Vegas barefoot at 3 AM.
 It’s a painful lesson that wearing heels to look good may just result in suffering later.

-There was general amazement at the VIP lounges we were able to visit, mostly by M telling the bouncer “Let me in there” (and he did).
+- There was general amazement at the VIP lounges we were able to visit, mostly by M telling the bouncer, “Let me in there” (and he did).
 Here’s where we learned the lesson about confidence.

 - Everything else which I will deny it happened.